 Helen Flannery is an Associate Fellow at the Institute for Policy Studies.
-She is a long-time researcher and data analysis professional working in the nonprofit sector and has written extensively on nonprofit industry trends, including direct marketing fundraising, online giving, sustainer giving, and the macroeconomic factors affecting donor behavior.
+She is a long-time data analysis professional who has provided nonprofits with reporting, analytics, and industry benchmarking through her work at Target Analytics and now at ROI Solutions.
+She has written extensively on charitable sector trends, including direct marketing fundraising, sustainer giving, and economic factors affecting donor behavior.

 As taxpayers, we need to know whether a donation actually makes it to a charitable cause.

 The rich are claiming substantial tax benefits through shady donor-advised funds.
 How are they getting away with it?

 Wealthy donors are hoarding money in shady ‘charity’ accounts in the face of urgent community needs.